friesentyler/AutomatedDroneClient/readme.md

 in the future I will most likely move to gazebo, it appears to be more modern

-then run the webserver as normal python manage.py runserver
+then run the webserver using daphne since we need an async capable webserver to handle websockets daphne -p 8000 DroneProjectWebServer.asgi:application

 ### Project Frontend (React + Google maps library)
 to run the frontend we need to move to the drone-webserver-frontend folder and execute